alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##The Windy City!##

 We landed in Chicago Saturday morning and took an Uber to our AirBnB.
-Embrace the sharing-economy.
-After checking in, we went to the nearest Red Line and picked up 3-day Ventra passes for public transit.
+Embrace the sharing-economy!
+We checked in and went to the nearest Red Line to pick up 3-day Ventra passes for public transit.
 I go kind of crazy when I hear the word *unlimited*, so the passes did a lot of work over the weekend.

 <p>
 <img class="pure-img center" src="/static/chicago-ventra.jpg" alt="chicago ventra pass" />
 <div class="separator">My preciouuuus...</div>
 </p>

 Normally, I like to relax and be off my feet before a race.
-But this was my first time in Chicago and we weren't wasting it.
+But this was Chicago and we weren't wasting it.
 So we walked, explored, and did touristy things the whole day.

 The highlight for me was the [Chicago Architecture Boat Tour][2].
 Basically, you cruise along the Chicago River while a docent talks about the city's architecture, history, and current urban planning.
 Our guide was super knowledgable and made the experience fun, yet informative at the same time.